marcobesier/rationalizeroots/README.md

 ## Further Reading

 You can learn more about the functionality of the package and its mathematical background in the original [paper](https://arxiv.org/pdf/1910.13251.pdf).

+## License

+RationalizeRoots is released under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).